AngularFire web codelab

 8. Set up user sign-in

-AngularFire should now be ready to use since it's imported and initialized in app.module.ts.
+AngularFire should now be ready to use since it's imported and initialized in app.config.ts.
 You're now going to implement user sign-in using Firebase Authentication.

 Authenticate your users with Google Sign-In

 In the app, when a user clicks the Sign in with Google button, the login function is triggered.
-(You already set that up for you!)
 For this codelab, you want to authorize Firebase to use Google as the identity provider.
 You'll use a popup, but several other methods are available from Firebase.

 2. Find the function login.